Error Spotting - Subject Verb — Set 14

 Correct Answer: B. have completed

-'Class' is singular and requires 'has', not 'have'.
-The correct sentence should be: 'The class has completed their final examinations.'
+'Class' is a collective noun treated as singular in American English, so it requires the singular verb 'has', not 'have'.
+The correct sentence should read: 'The class has completed their final examinations.'
+Using 'their' with the singular collective noun is acceptable in standard usage.

 Neither the author nor the publisher were concerned about the criticism.